 The Group accounts for its equity investments over which it has significant influence (usually 20% to 49.9%) but does not own a majority equity interest or otherwise control, using the equity method.
 The Group adjusts the carrying amount of the investment and recognizes investment income or loss for its share of the earnings or loss of the investee after the date of investment.
-The Group assesses its equity investment for other-than-temporary impairment by considering factors including, but not limited to, current economic and market conditions, operating performance of the entity, including current earnings trends and undiscounted cash flows, and other entity-specific information.
-The fair value determination, particularly for investments in a privately held entity, requires judgment to determine appropriate estimates and assumptions could affect the calculation of the fair value of the investment and determination of whether any identified impairment is other-than-temporary.
+The Group assesses its equity investments for other-than-temporary impairment by considering factors including, but not limited to, current economic and market conditions, operating performance of the entity, including current earnings trends and undiscounted cash flows, and other entity-specific information.
+The fair value determination, particularly for investments in a privately held entity, requires judgment to determine appropriate estimates and assumptions.
+Changes in these estimates and assumptions could affect the calculation of the fair value of the investment and determination of whether any identified impairment is other-than-temporary.

-The investment held by the Group as of December 31, 2021 and 2020 represented the Group's 23.08% equity interest in Wenzhou Jinda Holding Co., Ltd ("Jinda").
+The investment held by the Group as of December 31, 2023 and 2022 represented the Group's 23.08% equity interest in Wenzhou Jinda Holding Co., Ltd ("Jinda").
 The Group considers it has significant influence over Jinda due to the level of ownership and its participation in their significant business operating and strategic decisions.
 Accordingly, the Group accounts for the investment using the equity method.
-For the years ended December 31, 2021, 2020 and 2019, the Group did not receive any dividends from this investment.
-For the years ended December 31, 2021, 2020 and 2019, the Group recognized its share of loss in Jinda of \$41,379, \$46,659, and nil, respectively.
+For the years ended December 31, 2023, 2022 and 2021, the Group did not receive any dividends from this investment.
+For the year ended December 31, 2023, the Group recognized its share of gain in Jinda of \$5,909.
+For the years ended December 31, 2022 and 2021, the Group recognized its share of loss in Jinda of \$44,030, and \$41,379 respectively.